Puffin Love

 “She’ll take my hand in marriage”

-“Before the next week’s sunset”
+“Before the next month’s sunset”

 And now his fate was sealed it seemed